ISISComputingGroup/ibex_developers_manual/HLM-Database-documentation.md

 In addition, the database stores relationships between individual devices, as well as various measurements associated with one object.

-Finally, the database has the GAM_COORDINATE, GAN_DISPLAY, GAM_IMAGE and GAM_NETWORK tables, which provide information used for the graphical UI representation of the helium management system.
+Finally, the database has the GAM_COORDINATE, GAM_DISPLAY, GAM_IMAGE and GAM_NETWORK tables, which provide information used for the graphical UI representation of the helium management system.

 ## Functions